-No they do not.
+No, they do not.
 We will prepare a full needs assessment of your city, and connect you with at least 3 potential organizations to serve with.
 After hearing about the organizations from their staff, your group will decide who you want to serve with and how.
-If there is an on site opportunity that you’d like to participate in, that is your choice.
+If there is an on-site opportunity that you’d like to participate in, that is your choice.
 There are also countless ways to serve and do what is most needful without spending time on site.
-In fact, some organizations do not allow on site volunteers and have created incredible opportunities that connect volunteers with their clients virtually.
-There are also supplies that organizations need that you can gather or prepare off site and drop off.
+In fact, some organizations do not allow on-site volunteers and have created incredible opportunities that connect volunteers with their clients virtually.
+There are also supplies that organizations need that you can gather or prepare off-site and drop off.
 We want the ownership of the service opportunity to be yours, which includes leaving the outreach that comes from your heart in your hands.

 You can read about the entire process on our website: https://yesnorthamerica.org/localinitiative/settingup/

-Once we receive your survey, we will reach out to you to set up a date.
+Simply read the descriptions of a YES Trip and YES Initiative.
+Then, fill out the survey corresponding to the YES experience you’d like to host.
+Once we receive your survey, we will reach out to you to set a date.

 We will then present a detailed needs assessment that we have prepared.
 It will give the group a thorough picture of how their city is currently struggling and the needs that the people have.
 We will share the potential ministry partners we have found for the group to work with, such as homeless ministries, nursing homes, family shelters, food distribution centers, and other organizations in need.

-We are using the Giving Circle model to create the Initiatives and serve the needs of our communities.
+For the YES Initiative, we are using the Giving Circle model to create the Initiatives and serve the needs of our communities.
 Click here to see how the Giving Circle works: https://yesnorthamerica.org/localinitiative/settingup/

 For a YES Trip, there will be a registration fee of $65 for each participant.